SirichandanaSambatur/SpamLord/README.md

 ## Conclusion
 All of the phone number patterns have been successfully detected with regular expressions, while a few email patterns could not be detected.
 The precision of finding the regular expressions is 100% and the recall is 94.01%.

+** Note:- project done as part of NLP course of SU following the Standford NLP course.